Sleepytale Logo

 Time itself seemed to nap.

-She ended with a chord that sounded like a room full of sleeping bunnies, soft and sweet and safe.
+She ended with a chord that sounded the way a room full of sleeping bunnies would sound if sleeping bunnies made any sound at all, which they don't.

-The rain resumed its gentle drumming, and the beads of water slid down the glass, leaving shiny trails that caught the lamplight.
+The rain resumed its gentle drumming.
+Beads of water slid down the glass, leaving shiny trails that caught the lamplight.

 The fourth evening arrived wrapped in silver fog.